ianstormtaylor/react-values/Readme.md

 But you can go further, because `react-values` can "connect" a single value across multiple components.
 This is helpful any time you need a "global" piece of state in your app, without wanting to add tons of complexity.

-For example, using the `<Toggle>` from above, here's a model you can open and close from anywhere in your app:
+For example, using the `<Toggle>` from above, here's a modal you can open and close from anywhere in your app:

 ```jsx
 import { createBooleanValue } from 'react-values'